A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients

-A spectrum was obtained on Feb 25 with DBSP by ZTF as part of routine classification, which led to a redshift measurement but not a definitive classification.
-The spectrum also tentatively showed a broad emission feature around H-alpha.
+A DBSP spectrum obtained as part of routine ZTF classification led to a redshift measurement but not a definitive classification.
+The spectrum also tentatively showed a broad emission feature around H$\alpha$.

-\subsection{AT\,2020bot / ZTF20aakypiu / PS20va}
+\subsection{AT2020bot / ZTF20aakypiu / PS20va}

 AT\,2020bot was discovered by ZTF at $r=20.41\pm0.24\,$mag in an image obtained as part of ZUDS on 2020 Jan 30.
 On Feb 1 it passed the infant SN filter.
-Its proximity to an SDSS galaxy of known redshift ($z=0.197$) implied a very high luminosity; together with the fast rise, this led us to initiate follow-up observations, including LT and P60 imaging.
-DBSP and GMOS spectra were not conclusive, although the GMOS spectrum was noted to have broad features somewhat similar to young Ic-BL SNe.
-Attempts at follow-up spectroscopy with DBSP and Keck were not successful.
+Its proximity to an SDSS galaxy of known redshift ($z=0.197$) implied a high luminosity; together with the fast rise, this led us to initiate follow-up observations, including LT and P60 imaging.
+DBSP and GMOS-N spectra were inconclusive, although the GMOS-N spectrum was noted to have broad features somewhat similar to young Ic-BL SNe.
+Attempts at follow-up spectroscopy with DBSP and Keck were unsuccessful.

-\subsection{SN\,2020ikq / ATLAS20lfu / ZTF20aaxhzhc / PS20ctw}
+\subsection{SN2020ikq / ATLAS20lfu / ZTF20aaxhzhc / PS20ctw}